-§00 Building a Godot 4 MMO with Golang: A Fresh Start
+§00 Build a Modern Godot 4 MMO with Golang

 Two years ago, I set out to create an MMO using Godot 3 and Python.
 Now, with Godot 4 here and valuable feedback from that first attempt, I’m excited to introduce a new and improved approach using Golang.
-I use ‘MMO’ loosely to mean an online multiplayer game with a central server—but the term has certainly helped garner attention!
+I use the term “MMO” loosely to mean an online multiplayer game with a central server—but the term has certainly helped garner attention!

 Over the last couple of years, I have been tinkering, trying to address some issues with the original project, big and small.
 After lots of trial and error, and waiting for certain Godot 4 features to become available, I’ve landed on a great structure that I am excited to share with you all and, hopefully it will be relevant for a little while longer this time.